 Some experts consider vaping less harmful than smoking, but there’s still a lot to learn about its long-term effects.
-Current research suggests vaping still poses many of the same risks that smoking does.
+Vaping still poses many of the same risks that smoking does.

 The risk comparison of e-cigarettes and vaping devices has been a topic of debate among health experts for years.